BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 ### Remaining slides are pretty explanatory

+### Closing Remarks

+The slides do not explicably say much about how our Openshift is a shared cluster.
+Multiple production applications are running and sharing resources.
+- Mention best practices when it comes to resource allocation (memory and cpu)
+- Mention how  the difference between what the cluster uses versus how much is actually requested is huge!
+This can impact scheduling of pods which, although not now, can affect you and everyone else's app.
+- Right now, teams are asked to be good citizens in this shared environment, we are leaving a lot of the responsibility to you to use your allocated quota efficiently.

 ## 11:00AM General Openshift Tasks
 > at this point it is up to you how you want to divy up slides and lab work.
 I like to do the deployment/build labs together and so I only go over those slides initially.
 This gives time to answer and questions and fill any gaps between those labs and persistant storage.